-Some years back I met with a very young couple.
+Some years back I met a very young couple.
 Three months into their marriage and they were already thinking about divorcing.
-I explained to them that marriage does not have a "90 day satisfaction guaranteed or your ex-girlfriend returned," and there is definitely no money back!
-I began with the typical question: "what seems to be the problem," to what they responded, "We are tired of each other".
+I explained to them that marriage does not have a "90-day satisfaction guaranteed or your ex-girlfriend returned," and there is no money back!
+I began with the typical question: "what seems to be the problem," to which they responded, "We are tired of each other".
 In my mind, I thought, "It's barely 3 months!”
-It took some time to get their problems on paper in order to understand their situation.
+It took some time to get their problems on paper to understand their situation.

 Some of the problems were:

 He prefers Call of Duty over me

 We don't have sex

 We have money problems